JiayongO-O/LFDEN/README.md

 4.Execute "main.m" to start training.

-It will take several days for the network to converge on a Nvidia Geforce GTX 1080Ti.
+It will take several days for the network to converge on an Nvidia Geforce GTX 1080Ti.

 ### Citation
 If you use this code for your research, please cite our papers.